escowin/stroke-rate/README.md

-# Coxswain Heart Rate Monitor
+# Stroke Rate - Heart Rate Monitor

 A Progressive Web Application (PWA) that enables coxswains to monitor real-time heart rate data from all rowers in a 4+ boat during training and racing.

 ## Phase 1 Implementation ✅

-This repository contains the **Phase 1** implementation of the Coxswain Heart Rate Monitor, which establishes the core PWA infrastructure and basic Bluetooth connectivity.
+This repository contains the **Phase 1** implementation of Stroke Rate, which establishes the core PWA infrastructure and basic Bluetooth connectivity.

 ### ✅ Completed Features